muritane/executability-filter/README.md

 Not a scaling test.

----

 Motivation

-Many ideas fail long before questions of success, optimization, incentives, governance, adaptation, or scale become relevant.
+Many ideas fail before questions of effectiveness, efficiency, incentives, governance, adaptation, or scale become relevant.

-They fail because they never establish a valid connection between abstraction and execution.
+They fail because no coherent pathway exists between abstraction and execution.

 Examples include:

 - Policies with no identifiable executor.
-- Strategies with no resource basis.
+- Strategies with no execution mechanism.
-- Predictions with no propagation mechanism.
+- Predictions with no propagation pathway.
-- Narratives with no executable pathway.
-- Goals with no state-transition model.
+- Goals with no transition model.
-- Coordination schemes with no authority structure.
+- Coordination schemes with no binding structure.
-- Incentive models with no binding mechanism.
+- Resource plans with no resource source.

-Such ideas may be rhetorically compelling.
+Such ideas may be persuasive.

-They may even be true.
+They may even be correct.

-But they remain structurally disconnected from execution.
+But they remain disconnected from execution.

-The filter exists to identify this condition early.
+The filter exists to identify this condition.

----

 What The Filter Evaluates

-The filter evaluates only one question:
+The filter evaluates a single question:

-«Can this abstraction exist as an executable structure?»
+Can this abstraction exist as an executable structure?

 In other words: